Q: What is an evaluation?

 Q: Do you offer payment plans or discounts?

 A: Yes, we understand the difficulties of being on a limited budget and will work with you.
-We ask for a minimum of 50% at the start of training and the remaining balance is due prior to the 4th session.
+We offer financing through ScratchPay and Lending USA, ask us for an application at your appointment.
 As a Disabled Veteran Owned and Operated Small Business, We proudly offer a Military discount with proof of service, as well as discounts for Law Enforcement, First Responders, and Teachers.
-A $50 discount is also applied to all training programs with proof of adoption from approved shelters and rescues.
-Payment plans are established through Square Installments.
+A $100 discount is also applied to all training programs with proof of adoption from approved shelters and rescues.

 Q: What forms of payment do you accept?